cheomanigua/godotdoc/content/docs/data_structures/bit_flags.md

 ## Basics

 Bit flags are boolean values stored in each bit of an integer variable, in binary order (power of 2).
-In Godot, an integer has 64 bits, which means you can have 64 different boolean values in one single integer variable.
+In Godot, an integer has 64 bits, which means you can hold 64 different boolean values in one single integer variable.

 Bit flags are good for creating multiple choice boolean selections with one single variable, each selection being one bit of the variable.